KxSystems/docs/docs/kb/faq-listbox.md

 "amS"
 ```

-To query for multiple strings you need to use another extender, then aggregate the results into a single boolean value using `sum` or `any`.
+To query for multiple strings you need to use another iterator, then aggregate the results into a single boolean value using `sum` or `any`.
 Generally the `like` form is easier to understand and more efficient.

 ```q
 q)select from e where any c like/:("lon";"am*")